Understanding Failures of Deep Networks via Robust Feature Extraction: Failure mode generation

 \section{Failure mode generation}

 We start with a set of features extracted from images using a robust model.
 Then, we explore the failure modes of a neural network (not necessarily the robust model) identified via consideration of the ground-truth labels.
 Our goal is to identify clusters with high error rates.
 In pursuit of failure analyses that can be understood with ease, we generate decision trees trained to predict failures (see Figure~\ref{fig:workflow}), determined by checking whether the model prediction is equal to the image label.
-Beyond binary classification of failure versus success, other labels of failure can be used, including characterizations derived from regression or localization procedures by specifying a threshold on how much deviation from the ground truth the application can tolerate.

-We note that there are subtle challenges with relying on decision trees for explanations.
-Large numbers of features can make the process of finding a good split difficult due to the curse of dimensionality.
+We note that there are challenges with relying on decision trees for explanations.
+Large numbers of features can make finding a good split difficult due to the curse of dimensionality.
 From a usability perspective, failures for different classes can vary greatly and practitioners may be interested in understanding them separately~\cite{pandora1809}.
-Moreover, psychological studies provide evidence that people can only hold in memory and understand a limited number of chunks of information at the same time~\cite{miller1956magical,oberauer2012attention,cowan2001magical}.
-This suggests that human-in-the-loop methodologies such as \methodname\ need to avoid complex representations such as very large trees.
-Thus, we take the following steps:\\ \textbf{Class-based failure explanations}.
-We focus analyses and results on two types of class-based groupings: (i) \textit{prediction groupings} and (ii) \textit{label groupings}.
+Moreover, psychological studies provide evidence that people can hold in memory and understand only a limited number of chunks of information at the same time~\cite{miller1956magical,oberauer2012attention,cowan2001magical}.
+These challenges motivate designs for \methodname\ and other human-in-the-loop methodologies that avoid complex representations, such as large trees.
+Thus, we take the following steps:\\ \textbf{Class-based failure explanations}: We focus analyses and results on two types of class-based groupings: (i) \textit{prediction groupings} and (ii) \textit{label groupings}.
 For example, \textit{prediction groupings} for the class ``goldfish'', contain all images for which the model under inspection predicts ``goldfish''.
 A failure analysis for this group enables us to understand false positives. \textit{Label groupings} for the class ``goldfish'', contain all images for which the ground truth in ImageNet is ``goldfish'' regardless of the model's prediction.
 A failure analysis for this class provides insights about false negatives.